masonNick/InternetSecurity/README.md

 - 4/15/2019
   #### Working on code implementation
   ##### Step 1: Create a RSA Keypair.
     NOTE: I will do this using the openssl tool downloaded in the terminal in Linux.
-        Type the following to generate a RSA private key, with length 2048 bits long modulus.
+    #### Type the following to generate a RSA private key, with length 2048 bits long modulus.
       ~$ openssl genrsa -des3 -passout pass:x -out keypair.key 2048
-              // I will include an image of this process in my technical report.

 **Helpful References**
 - https://www.netburner.com/learn/creating-a-self-signed-certificate-for-secure-iot-applications/
 - https://www.openssl.org/docs/manmaster/man3/X509_new.html